pickplugins/team/readme.txt

 * [Support &raquo;](https://www.pickplugins.com/support/?ref=wordpress.org)

 **Team members**
-We added custom post types for creating team members, so you can create unlimited team members as you want. you can assing them to team groups(categories), team member image, social and contact data and custom fields.
+We added custom post types for creating team members, so you can create unlimited team members as you want. you can assign them to team groups(categories), team member image, social and contact data and custom fields.

+**Team Member Profile**
+You can create team member profiles for each team members and customize the layout via layout editor.

+**Team member slug**
+Team member slug can be customize as you want. default team member slug is `team_member`

+**Query team members**
+You can use query team member by team groups, order by id, date, meta value and etc.

 **Custom links for team members**
 You can set custom link for team members so that you can linked to each team member to external link like project link or social links.